After you apply

 3. Deferring or withdrawing your application

-Upon submitting your application, you may defer it to another semester as long as a decision has not been made by the academic unit.
-You may consider deferring your application if you will not be able to commence graduate studies in the semester you applied for.
-If you wish to consider this option, you are advised to first consult the academic unit to which you applied to ensure your application may still be considered to the semester being deferred to.
-All requests for deferrals should be made to SGS.
+Upon submitting your application, you may defer it to another semester before a decision is made on your file.
+You should consider deferring your application if you will not be able to commence graduate studies in the semester you applied for or applied for the wrong semester.
+All requests for deferrals should be made to firstname.lastname@example.org.

-If at any time you wish to withdraw your application from consideration, you may make the request to withdraw by contacting SGS.
+If you wish to withdraw your application from consideration, please email email@example.com and we will close your file.
 Please note that application fees cannot be refunded for withdrawn applications.